Essentialism: Biological essentialism

-Before evolution was developed as a scientific theory, there existed an essentialist view of biology that posited all species to be unchanging throughout time.
+Before evolution was developed as a scientific theory, the essentialist view of biology posited that all species are unchanging throughout time.
 The historian Mary P. Winsor has argued that biologists such as Louis Agassiz in the 19th century believed that taxa such as species and genus were fixed, reflecting the mind of the creator.
 Some religious opponents of evolution continue to maintain this view of biology.

-Recent work by historians of systematic biology has, however, cast doubt upon this view of pre-Darwinian thinkers.
-Winsor, Ron Amundson and Staffan Müller-Wille have each argued that in fact the usual suspects (such as Linnaeus and the Ideal Morphologists) were very far from being essentialists, and it appears that the so-called "essentialism story" (or "myth") in biology is a result of conflating the views expressed by philosophers from Aristotle onwards through to John Stuart Mill and William Whewell in the immediately pre-Darwinian period, using biological examples, with the use of terms in biology like species.
+Work by historians of systematic biology in the 21st century has cast doubt upon this view of pre-Darwinian thinkers.
+Winsor, Ron Amundson and Staffan Müller-Wille have each argued that in fact the usual suspects (such as Linnaeus and the Ideal Morphologists) were very far from being essentialists, and that the so-called "essentialism story" (or "myth") in biology is a result of conflating the views expressed and biological examples used by philosophers going back to Aristotle and continuing through to John Stuart Mill and William Whewell in the immediately pre-Darwinian period, with the way that biologists used such terms as species.